actions/attest-build-provenance/README.md

 # `actions/attest-build-provenance`

-Generate signed build provenace attestations for workflow artifacts.
+Generate signed build provenance attestations for workflow artifacts.
 Internally powered by the [@actions/attest][1] package.

 Attestations bind some subject (a named artifact along with its digest) to a